If you are anything like me and want to improve your efficiency and speed when using Photoshop, then Photoshop Actions are what you’re looking for.

 Let’s take a look at some of the basic operations you have available in the actions panel.

 - Reset Actions: This option clears all the actions and also sets the default to the action panel.

 - Clear Actions: All the actions and sets are removed from the Action panel.

 - Save Actions: After creating some actions yourself, you can save them as .atn files.
-They can then be sent to your friends or uploaded somewhere.

 The Actions panel for Photoshop can be switched over to something called ‘Button Mode’.
 This makes all the actions clickable like buttons.
 Click on the Action panel menu on the top right of the panel.
-The first option in the drop down will be Button Mode.
+The first option in the drop-down will be Button Mode.

 In Button Mode, you cannot see the single commands inside the action, but only the name of the action as a clickable button.
 You can also assign a color to a button to make it more recognizable and easier to find when you have a lot of actions on your list.